ManuelBilbao/elixir-chat/README.md

 ## 3.1 Update the main content

-Open the `lib/chat_web/templates/page/index.html.heex` and replace all the content with:
+Open file `lib/chat_web/templates/page/index.html.heex` and replace all the content with:

 ```html
 <!-- The list of messages will appear here: -->